PetuniasMama's Bookshelf

 -Wish I were better at talking/ singing/ dancing/ playing the guitar/ dog training.

--I drink a glass or two of dry, red wine/ cognac about once/week.
+-I drink a glass or two of dry, red wine/ cognac/ an attempted cocktail about once/every month or so.

 -I cannot live without real coffee with real cream/ chocolate/ books/ music/ faith/ hope/ love.

 -I'm not sure what I want to be when I grow up.
-Today, a ball girl for the Atlanta Braves seems best.
-Yesterday, it was dessert critic.
+Today, a blogger advocate for the free press.
+The day before yesterday, it was dessert critic.
+Yesterday, it was photo story editor.

 - Oh yes, and, I'm a happy nonsmoker, who was once an unhappy smoker.